Actress, Singer and Voice Over Artist

 However, Monica's training during those four years was not limited to the school's intensive acting program.
 While studying at Barnard, Monica would also continue to hone her craft through additional training, both abroad in the UK and locally at NYC's historic HB Studio.
 In the summer of her sophomore year, she attended the exclusive British American Drama Academy's Midsummer in Oxford program.
 There, she would study under many of British entertainment's finest including John Gorrie, Mick Barnfather, Irina Brown, Madeline Potter and Fiona Shaw.

 Since graduating, Monica has gone on to perform professionally across various mediums ranging from stage to screen.
 Favorite credits include: South Pacific (Liat), The Monkey King: A Kung-Fusical (the Herald and Guanyin the Goddess of Mercy) and When Asian Actors Audition for Commercials (Eunice).
-Most recently, Monica performed as a featured soloist in the National Asian Artists Project's Lerner and Loewe concert under the direction of Tony-Award winner, Baayork Lee.
+Most recently, Monica performed in National Asian Artists Project's production of Cinderella under the direction of Sesame Street's Alan Muraoka.
 (To learn more about my latest projects, please visit the News section of my website.)

 Outside of performing, Monica enjoys traveling, swing dancing and fattening up her friends with whatever baked goodie she happens to be perfecting at the moment.